freelawproject/free.law/content/new-juriscraper-email-list.md

 Slug: new-juriscraper-email-list
 Status: published

+<p class="bg-danger alert"><strong>Update</strong>: We've moved our development conversation over to Slack.
+If you wish to join us there, please get in touch using our contact form.</p>

 Quick post today to share that by popular demand, we've created YAEL -- Yet Another Email List.
 Today's list is one we should have made a while back, and is for folks that work on the Juriscraper library.
 You can